alicebaggi/GIM/README.md

 # GIM
 Corso di Grafica in movimento 2025, SUPSI

+## Esercizio 1A

+- link all'esercizio 1A